vuthuyduong/dnabarcoder/README.md

 # dnabarcoder

-dnabarcoder is a tool to predict global and local similarity cut-offs for fungal sequence identification.
+dnabarcoder is a tool to predict global and local similarity cut-offs for fungal sequence identification

 ## analyzation